ARM-software/Arm-2D/documentation/getting_started_as_an_application_designer.md

 }
 ```

-As you can see, the existing code has:
+As you can see, this example code has:

-- Fill the background with the white colour
+- Filled the background with the white colour
-- Draw a rounded corner box in black with a given opacity ratio in the centre of the screen
+- Drawn a rounded corner box in black with a given opacity ratio in the centre of the screen
-- Draw a busy-wheel with an existing control.
+- Drawn a busy-wheel with an existing control.